kake08/kake08/README.md

 ## Hi there 👋

+I'm currently learning Node.js and React in my spare time Ask me about anything!
+I'm looking to collaborate on software dev projects

 <!--
 **kake08/kake08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.